section-engineering-education/engineering-education/content/articles/how-to-create-font-chooser-app/index.md

 - A code editor.
 I use [Pycharm](https://www.jetbrains.com/pycharm/download/).

 ### What is Tkinter?
-Python's standard GUI library is Tkinter.
+Tkinter is Python's standard GUI library.
 When Python and Tkinter are integrated, creating graphical user interfaces becomes much faster and easier.

 Tkinter provides geometric widget configuration, which organizes widgets in parent windows for grahical user interface.